RollieRowland/ADRC-Visualization/README.md

 ![alt text](/videoScreenshot.PNG)

 ## Hardware Implementation
-Written in C++ using C++ control structure code in secondary project for running on BCM2835 Raspberry PI with PCA9685 16 channel PWM controller, 6 MPU6050s, and 1 MPU9150.
+Written in C++ using C++ control structure code in secondary project for running on BCM2835 Raspberry PI with PCA9685 16 channel PWM controller, a TCA9548A multiplexer, six MPU6050s, and one MPU9150.

 ## Abstract